otonashixav/solid-flip/README.md

 ## Changelog

+### 0.4.1

+- Fix firefox not applying enter styling on the first frame for whatever reason

 ### 0.4.0

 - Replaced the `skipInitial` parameter in `animateEnter` with an options object; split the `cssEnterExit` function into two, `cssTransitionEnter` and `cssTransitionExit`.